 The RX100 series is trusted by professionals and photo enthusiasts alike.

-The RX100 series is trusted by professionals and photo enthusiasts alike, and its seventh iteration’s compact body and premium image quality make it the best bet for those times when carrying all your equipment isn’t convenient.
-Unfortunately, it’s also pretty pricey at nearly $1200, but users who take advantage of its full potential deem it worth every penny.
+The RX100 series is trusted by professionals and photo enthusiasts alike, and the seventh iteration’s compact body and premium image quality make it the best bet for those times when carrying all your equipment isn’t convenient.
+Unfortunately, it’s also pretty pricey at nearly $1,200, but users who take advantage of its full potential deem it worth every penny.

 Features include a 20.1MP, 1-inch Exmor RS CMOS sensor, a 24-200mm f/2.8-f/4.5 lens, 0.02-second AF response, 357 focal-plane phase-detection AF points, an electronic viewfinder, and 4K HDR video recording.
 Of course, it has a touchscreen that measures three inches and has 921 thousand dots.

-The Canon EOS 80D costs nearly $1000, but you get a lot of bang for your buck, even if it still has a 24.2MP APS-C sensor.
-The articulating screen has touch capabilities, measures in at three inches, and has 1.04 million dots.
-Also packed inside is a 45-point, dual pixel autofocus system.
-Now you can shoot at 7fps.
-Wi-Fi and NFC come included, and the build is on another level when it comes to strength.
-It lacks 4K video, but the Canon EOS 80D is still an amazing DSLR.
+The Canon EOS 90D is expensive, but you get a lot of bang for your buck, even if it still has an APS-C sensor.
+The articulating screen has touch capabilities and measures three inches.
+Also packed inside is a 45-point dual pixel autofocus system.

 6. Canon EOS 6D Mark II

 The Canon EOS 6D Mark II is the company’s most affordable full-frame DSLR camera, and it also has an articulating 3-inch touchscreen with 1.04 million dots.
-It goes for $1,299 on Amazon and is for those who really want to take their Photography to the next level.
-The 26.2MP full frame CMOS sensor is better at handling noise in low light situations and producing better quality images.
+It’s aimed at those who really want to take their photography to the next level.
+The 26.2MP full-frame CMOS sensor is better at handling noise in low light situations and producing better quality images.

 7. Nikon Z6